-Short-term marketable securities consist of CDs that are FDIC insured and single A or better rated municipal bonds with original maturities of more than three months at the date of purchase regardless of the maturity date as the Company views its portfolio as available for use in its current operations.
-The aggregate amount of CDs included in marketable securities at August 28, 2011 and May 29, 2011 was \$2.3 million and zero, respectively.
-The Company classifies all debt securities with readily determined market values as "available for sale".
-The contractual maturities of the Company's marketable securities that are due in less than one year represent \$25.0 million of its marketable securities and those due in one to two years represent the remaining \$4.8 million of the Company's marketable securities as of August 28, 2011.
-These investments are classified as marketable securities on the consolidated balance sheet as of August 28, 2011 and May 29, 2011 and are carried at fair market value.
+Short-term marketable securities consist of CDs that are FDIC insured and single A or better rated municipal bonds with original maturities of more than three months at the date of purchase.
+The aggregate amount of CDs included in marketable securities at November 27, 2011 and May 29, 2011 was \$2.3 million and zero, respectively.
+The Company classifies all marketable securities with readily determined market values as "available for sale".
+At November 27, 2011, \$18.1 million of marketable securities had contractual maturities of less than one year and \$3.8 million had maturities of one to two years.
+Investments in marketable securities are carried at fair market value.
 Unrealized gains and losses are reported as a component of stockholders' equity.
-The cost of debt securities is adjusted for amortization of premiums and discounts to maturity.
+The cost of marketable securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is recorded to interest income.
-Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant for the three months ended August 29, 2010 and were zero for the three months ended August 28, 2011 as there were no sales of marketable securities during the first quarter of fiscal year 2012.
+Realized gains and losses on the sale of available-for-sale securities are also recorded to interest income and were not significant for the three and six months ended November 27, 2011 and November 28, 2010.
 The cost of securities sold is based on the specific identification method.